bdremadhav/StreamGrids/README.md

 ## Building StreamGrids from source

-Obtain the source code⏎
+Obtain the source code

-cd to the home directory of cloudera.⏎
+cd to the home directory of cloudera.

 [cloudera@quickstart ~]# cd ~

 Pull StreamGrids source from this git repository.
-To find out your repository link navigate to the repository in this website and copy the https repo URL.⏎

 [cloudera@quickstart ~]# git clone https://github.com/bdremadhav/StreamGrids.git
-cd to the cloned source dir ⏎
+cd to the cloned source dir

-[cloudera@quickstart ~]# cd StreamGrids⏎
+[cloudera@quickstart ~]# cd StreamGrids

 -------------------------
 ## Database Setup

 Execute the dbsetup.sh script without any parameters as shown below.
-In this example, we are going to use MySQL as StreamGrids backend as it's already available in the Cloudera VM.⏎
+In this example, we are going to use MySQL as StreamGrids backend as it's already available in the Cloudera VM.

 [cloudera@quickstart ~/StreamGrids]# sh dbsetup.sh⏎
 Supported DB⏎
 1) Embedded ⏎